oceanprotocol-archive/OEPs/7/README.md

 Where the hexadecimal ID is the the ethereum account address of the Actor

-A DID for an Asset in Ocean takes the following format:
+An Asset with Metadata provider by an Actor can the be addressed in the following format:

 `did:ocn:cd2a3d9f938e13cd947ec05abc7fe734df8dd826/c5d2460186f7233c927e7db2dcc703c0e500b653ca82273b7bfad8045d85a470`